ines/course-starter-python/docs/index.md

 Remember back in `meta.json` we discussed the argument `juniper.branch` briefly?
 Code block exercises are where this comes to play.

 Any imported packages need to be added to `binder/requirements.txt` and since we specified in juniper `"branch": "binder"` this is the branch where we will need to push changes to this document.
-- add your packages and if need be the versions to the `requirements.txt`
+- Add your packages and if need be the versions to the `requirements.txt`.
-- build your [binder](https://mybinder.org/) and refer to [Ines's explanation](https://github.com/ines/spacy-course#setting-up-binder) for more.
+- Build your [binder](https://mybinder.org/) and refer to [Ines's explanation](https://github.com/ines/spacy-course#setting-up-binder) for more.
-    - ⚠️ When you build your binder make sure you specify `Git branch, tag, or commit` as `binder` since that is the branch where you will be adjusting the `requirements.txt`
+    - ⚠️ When you build your binder make sure you specify `Git branch, tag, or commit` as `binder` since that is the branch where you will be adjusting the `requirements.txt`.

 ### `static` folder